vignesh3022/Todos/README.md

 By including classic games like Chess, Tic Tac Toe, Word Scramble, and Memory Card in the Refresh Yourself section, the goal is to offer users a fun way to relax and unwind while also stimulating their minds.
 These games are designed to provide mental stimulation and challenge, helping users stay sharp and focused without the risk of becoming overly absorbed.

-Overall, the Interactive Todos and Productivity Suite aims to strike a balance between productivity and relaxation, offering users a comprehensive toolset to manage their tasks effectively while also promoting mental well-being and cognitive development.
 ## Features

 ### Todos Management